mailpace/blog/content/blog/receive-inbound-emails-over-https.md

 ## Receiving with Rails and ActionMailbox

-ActionMailbox support is already live in the latest version of our ohmysmtp-rails plugin (v0.3.0): https://rubygems.org/gems/ohmysmtp-rails.
+ActionMailbox support is already live in the latest version of our mailpace-rails plugin (v0.3.0): https://rubygems.org/gems/mailpace-rails.
 Check out the readme for how to receive emails.

 ### Happy sending (and receiving!)